gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 We decided to focus on these devices first and work on the data collection at the end if we had some extra time.

 ## Clay wine cooler
-Steps:
+### Steps
 - Make a design on Rhino for a simple “vase” shape without thickness

-    <br>Notes:
-    Size limitations to take into account: printer plate 20x20 / kiln 20x20x15 height
-    <br>The size will reduce of about 10-15% after cooking
+    <br>Notes: I had to take into account some size limitations : the printer plate is 20x20 cm / kiln 20x20x15 cm and the size will reduce of about 10-15% after cooking.

     <img src="images/winecooler_design.jpg" width="700" />

 - Measurements : perimeter wine bottle 23-24 cm / diametre 8 cm → I will leave around 2-3 cm for water around the bottle so the wine cooler can be 13 cm diameter. + If it reduces of 10-15% when cooking I need to do it 15 cm diameter
-- In Grasshopper, I created a cylinder and a circle with the same center point and radius and merged them.
+- In Grasshopper, create a cylinder and a circle with the same center point and radius and merge them.
-- I "baked" the shape and opened the file with gcode for the paster printer slicer
+- "Bake" the shape and open the file with gcode for the paster printer slicer
 - Use the  latest version of the Grasshopper file to generate the gcode

 <img src="images/winecooler_setup.jpg" width="700"/>

 - Open the software "Repetier", connect it to the Ender printer and check the "z" value when we add a base.
-Then change this value in the Grasshopper setup.
+Then change this value in the Grasshopper setup (base offset).
 - Copy the Grasshopper code into Repetier

-- Preparing the machine.
+- Prepare the machine, the cartridges of clay and test the air pressure needed for it to go out smoothly

-    - Launch the print
-During the print it is important to stay close to the printer to adjust the pre
+- Launch the print.
+During the print it is important to stay close to the printer to adjust the different settings: feedrate, flowrate, air pressure and also to replace the cartridge if needed
 - Let dry for at least 2 days, cook and increase the temperature every hour, let cool down during the night

-Points of attention
+### Points of attention
+Do a printing test on a small and simple shape before to test the settings
+<br>Make sure to stay close to the printer the whole time to adjust the settings if needed.
+I went away 2 minutes and the first cartridge which was almost finished started to do some air bubbles and damage the piece.
+I had to manually flatten it again before continuing the printing.

 ### Build of materials
 - 2 cartridges of clay for a cooler of 15 cm diameter and 16 cm height